citusdata/citus_docs/develop/reference_dml.rst

     WHERE site_id = 5 AND
       day >= date '2016-01-01' AND day < date '2017-01-01';

-It's worth noting that for :code:`INSERT INTO ...
-SELECT` to work on distributed tables, Citus requires the source and destination table to be co-located.
-In summary:

-- The tables queried and inserted are distributed by analogous columns
-- The select query includes the distribution column
-- The insert statement includes the distribution column

 The rollup query above aggregates data from the previous day and inserts it into :code:`daily_page_views`.
 Running the query once each day means that no rollup tables rows need to be updated, because the new day's data does not affect previous rows.

 The situation changes when dealing with late arriving data, or running the rollup query more than once per day.
 If any new rows match days already in the rollup table, the matching counts should increase.
 PostgreSQL can handle this situation with "ON CONFLICT," which is its technique for doing `upserts <https://www.postgresql.org/docs/10/static/sql-insert.html#SQL-ON-CONFLICT>`_.
 Here is an example.